gabrielbazan/fast-cookie/README.md

 #### Adding endpoints

-Before adding endpoints, you'll need to add a router.
-Refer to [add a new router](#add-a-new-router).
+Before adding endpoints, you'll need to [add a new router](#add-a-new-router) first.

 ```python
 from fastapi import Depends